Buy-to-let mortgages allow landlords to borrow money in order to purchase property with the specific purpose of letting it out.

-A first time landlord may be required to have a separate annual income of at least £25,000.
-When the mortgage is for an owner occupied property, the calculation is usually a multiple of the owner’s annual income.
+A first time landlord may be required to have a separate annual income of at least £25,000 whereas when the mortgage is for an owner occupied property, the calculation is usually a multiple of the borrowers annual income.

 Buy-to-let mortgages are in many ways just like ordinary mortgages, but with three key differences: